KristofferC/NearestNeighbors.jl/README.md

 ## k Nearest Neighbor (kNN) searches

 A kNN search is the method of finding the `k` nearest neighbors to given point(s).
-This is done with the signature:
+This is done with the method:

 ```jl
 knn(tree, points, k, sortres = false) -> idxs, dists